kyleboas/tacticsjournal.com/_posts/2023-5-10-The-flaws-of-Manuel-Akanji-Kyle-Walker-that-cost-Manchester-City-against-Real-Madrid.md

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/05/09/Image-09May2023_21:02:12.jpeg">
-    <figcaption>Figure 1.1 - Illustration before the match to show an example of the numerical disadvantage Kyle Walker creates when he gets too high up the pitch.</figcaption>
+    <figcaption>Figure 1.1 - Illustration made before the match to show an example of the numerical disadvantage Kyle Walker creates for Manchester City, when he gets too high up the pitch.</figcaption>
 </figure>

 Before the match, I mentioned that Kyle Walker likes to get further forward than any other Manchester City defender.
-To compensate for this, John Stones would rotate back to cover for Walker, but sometimes he didn't, as shown in the following example.
+To compensate for Walker getting forward, John Stones would rotate back to cover for Walker, but sometimes he didn't, as shown in the following example.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/05/09/Image-09May2023_20:32:46.jpeg">